Anntey/kaggle-pneumothorax-segmentation/README.md

 Task: predict the existence of pneumothorax in an image and indicate the location of the condition

-Evaluation: mean Dice coefficient
+Evaluation: mean Dice Coefficient

 Solution: EfficientNet-ResNet U-Net++ (encoder-decoder network with nested, dense skip pathways)

-Success: 0.841 mean Dice coefficient
+Success: 0.841 mean Dice Coefficient

 ![](predictions.png)